thechief08/thechief08.github.io/README.md

     <div>
       <h2>About Me</h2>
       <p>
         I’m a passionate video editor.
-I currently completed my masters in Journalism and mass communication at central university of Odisha.
+I recently completed my master's in Journalism and Mass Communication at the Central University of Odisha.
 I bring stories to life through seamless transitions, rhythm, and creativity.
 I believe video is the most powerful way to inspire and engage audiences.
       </p>
     </div>
   </section>